open-dis/opendis7-source-generator/README.md

 1. Apache **Netbeans 11** Integrated Development Environment ("IDE")
 2. Apache **Ant** Java build tool (integrated in Netbeans)
 3. **Git** version control system (for downloading project; supported in Netbeans)
-4. OpenJdk Java version 12.0.2
+4. OpenJdk Java version 13.0.2

 The project is hosted on **github.com** and the support files which are used to define the project structure are also included.
 Following the procedure below, a simple download, then a small number of additional steps are all that are required to build the source files for a DIS distribution.

-The project does not automatically download runtime dependencies like a **Maven**-based project.
+The project does not automatically download run-time dependencies like a **Maven**-based project.
 Only one external dependency is used, and that is the Apache **Commons-IO** library.
 The jar for that is found in the `libs/` directory of the project.

 <H3>Generation Procedure</H3>